-- Tables will be reviewed and chosen by July 1st, 2017 on all submissions as they are received.
+- Tables will be reviewed and chosen by June 1, 2018 on all submissions received on time.

 - Accepted Artists will have two (2) weeks to respond to their acceptance letter and send payment.
 Late payments or extensions will not be accepted.